Most of us want to eat well. And we should. It is imperative for optimal brain and body function.

-While it is obvious that certain foods are not great for us (yes, that Krispy Kreme is not designed to nourish your body), in this online age, we are constantly bombarded with sometimes conflicting nutrition information as to what is best to eat.
+While it is obvious that certain foods are not great for us (yes, that Krispy Kreme is not designed to nourish your body), there are plenty of ideas out there on what diet is “best”.
+Yet sometimes the advice can appear conflicting.

-Although well-intentioned, with so many different camps advocating for the specific diet that they believe is best for all, it can be confusing as to what is the right thing to do!
+Despite good intentions, with many different camps advocating for a specific diet that they believe is best for all, it can be confusing as to what is the right thing to do!

-Many prescriptive diets can be very beneficial in certain circumstances.
+Many prescriptive diets can be beneficial in certain circumstances.
 But these circumstances don’t always apply to everyone.
-While useful for some, for others, certain diets can be extreme and difficult to maintain long-term.
+While useful for some, for others certain diets can be extreme and difficult to maintain long-term.

 Finding your balance

+Let’s start with the basics.
 You have likely heard about eating a “balanced diet”.
-This generally means having a variety of whole foods, covering the macro- and micronutrient spectrum, being (healthy) fats, (quality) protein, (wholefood) carbohydrates, fibre, water, vitamins and minerals.
+This generally means having a variety of whole foods covering the macro- and micronutrient spectrum.
+This includes (healthy) fats, (quality) protein, (whole food) carbohydrates, fibre, water, vitamins and minerals.

-To work out what is right for you, there are a handful of studied diets that share some commonalities that can be used as a general rule of thumb for eating well overall:
+Rather than overthinking whether you are consuming too much or not enough of a specific nutrient, such as protein or carbohydrate, there are a handful of studied diets that share commonalities that can be used as a general rule of thumb for eating well overall:

 - Consume minimally processed foods, as close to the original source as possible, and foods made up of these ingredients